evelinesurbakti/Optimizing-Retail-Strategy-based-on-the-Pattern-of-Products-in-Groceries-Transactions/README.md

 ### The Customers in UK tend to buy the Teacup with Various Colours

-In constructing the Apriori algorithm, we have to set the minimum support and also the minimum confidence into the apriori function from MLxtend.
+In constructing the Apriori algorithm, we have to set the minimum support and also the minimum confidence into the apriori function from **MLxtend**.
 We set the confidence as 70% as we have a large number of observations for UK, and 2% for the support.

 ![](./image/rules_UK_code.JPG)